 In terms of premium versions, I would say Toolset offers better “value” because it has similar pricing but does a lot more than ACF.
 That is, for roughly the same price, Toolset gives you not only custom fields, but also Toolset Blocks, form builders, query builders, custom post types, Maps integrations, and more.

-Elementor Pro Makes It Easy to Display Both Toolset and ACF Fields
+Elementor Pro Makes It Easy to Display Both

 Above, you learned that Toolset includes features to help you display custom content on the front-end of your site while ACF mainly requires you to work with code.